sri-chakravarthy/el-wifi-automation/README.md

   <img src="ibm.png" alt="Logo" width="200"/>
 </div>

-# Data Insight Selfmon - ps-di-selfmon
+# Wifi Automations - AP count based on Severity

 ## Overview
 DataInsight is part of the SevOne NPM architecture.
 However, there is no OOTB monitoring of DI.